growilabs/growi-docs/docs/en/dev/startup-v5/start-development.md

 ### Launch Development Server

-Open a terminal, run the development server.
+Open a terminal, and launch the development server.
 You can exit with `Ctrl-C`.

 ### Server for developing frontend